Holly-Horwood/keto_pantry/README.md

 -   Most images were supplied by Pixabay and Flickr
 - All other images supplied by Holly Horwood
 - Favicon was generated using favicon.io
--   File size uploaded image checker and file preview Javascript Code, Original code courtesy of nkon https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded
--   Star ratings widget courtesy of https://rating-widget.com/
+-   You Tube.
+JS to change nav colour on scroll - Code courtesy of System 22 I.T.
+Solutions https://www.youtube.com/watch?v=AM-GT_0Uu5w
--   Google fonts: Kaushan Script
+-   Google fonts: Roboto and Montserrat

 **Acknowledgements:**